py2ai/py2ai.github.io/_posts/2021-01-16-How-to-visualize-real-time-world-wide-earth-quakes.md

 - Earthquake Visualization
 - QuakeFeed
 - Folium
+- Data Visualization
+- Maps
-title: How to visualize Earthquakes in Python
+title: How to Visualize Real-Time Worldwide Earthquakes in Python with Folium
 ---